Pinkenba, Queensland: Facilities

 Luggage Point Wastewater Treatment Plant is a sewage treatment plant (27.3797°S 153.1505°E).

 Bulwer Island Power Station generates electricity from gas (27.4048°S 153.1349°E).

 Numerous development projects have been proposed for the area, including residential developments and an immigration detention centre.

 Attractions

 Pinkenba has a historical trail, which was designed on behalf of the Pinkenba Community Association and the Port of Brisbane with help from Brisbane City Council Neighbourhood planning team.
-More work has still to be done over the next ten years, involving the beautification of Pinkenba, with the first part being the local park and historical path and local pub.